Cpymadtools

 This routine makes use of some matching tricks and uses the SUMM table’s dqmin variable for the matching.
 It should be considered a helpful little trick, but it is not a perfect solution.

-• beam (int) -- which beam you want to perform the matching for, should be 1 or 2.
+• beam (int) -- The beam to perform the matching for.
+Should be either 1 or 2.
 Defaults to 1.

-• telescopic_squeeze (bool) -- If set to True, uses the coupling knobs for Telescopic Squeeze configuration.
+• telescopic_squeeze (bool) -- If set to True, uses the (HL)LHC knobs for Telescopic Squeeze configuration.
 Defaults to True.

-• calls (int) -- max number of varying calls to perform when matching.
+• calls (int) -- Max number of varying calls to perform.
 Defaults to 100.

 Example